 Do hydroponic plants taste as good as soil-grown plants?

 In most cases, yes — and sometimes better.
 Hydroponic lettuce and herbs grown with a well-balanced nutrient solution are consistently crisp and flavorful.
 Tomatoes and fruiting crops are more variable, but with the right nutrient program and adequate light, the results are excellent.
+See our hydroponic vs. soil lettuce comparison for a detailed look.

 Can I grow hydroponics without a grow light?